 - Mark Radcliffe (BBC Radio 2)”

-Alongside launching Ímar, in 2016, Mohsen was crowned the BBC Radio Scotland Young Traditional Musician of the Year.
+Alongside launching Ímar in 2016, Mohsen was crowned the BBC Radio Scotland Young Traditional Musician of the Year.
 With this in hand he’s performed in all around the world and appeared regularly on a variety of BBC shows such as, Radio Scotland, Radio 2, Music day with Bryan Burnett and BBC Alba.
-More recently Mohsen has gigged and toured with RURA, Barrule, Mec Lir, been named a finalist in the Daily Record ‘Young Scot of the Year’ and became the first ever musician to be nominated as ‘Instrumentalist of the Year’ at the MG Alba Trad Awards, ‘Musician of the Year‘ in the BBC Radio 2 Folk Awards and win the ‘Young Traditional Musician of the Year ‘ all in the same year.
+More recently Mohsen has gigged and toured with RURA, Barrule, Mec Lir, been named a finalist in the Daily Record ‘Young Scot of the Year’, named in The List’s Hot 100 and became the first ever musician to be nominated as ‘Instrumentalist of the Year’ at the MG Alba Trad Awards, ‘Musician of the Year‘ in the BBC Radio 2 Folk Awards and win the ‘Young Traditional Musician of the Year ‘ all in the space of one year!

 Hayley began playing the piano at the age of eight and the fiddle at the age of eleven after being influenced by her grandfather’s love of playing Scottish music.